jack-pappas/fsharp-logic-examples/readme.md

   ```fsharp
   // Real: 00:04:35.586, CPU: 00:04:31.718, GC gen0: 5020, gen1: 137, gen2: 9
   ```
+     Note: F# Interactive #time directive either truncates or wraps values when the time is > 24 hours.

   3. *Runs for an unknown or infinite length of time*